viamrobotics/docs/docs/services/data/_index.md

 ### Machine Learning

-If you collect image data, you can use it to [train image classification models](../../manage/ml/train-model) and [deploy these models to your robots](../../manage/ml/deploy-model).
+You can use data synced to the cloud to [train machine learning models](../../manage/ml/train-model) and then [deploy these models to your robots](../../manage/ml/deploy-model) from the Viam App.
 You can also [upload and use existing models](../../manage/ml/upload-model).